kubecost/docs/gcp-out-of-cluster.md

 ```
 where `NAMESPACE` and `KSA_NAME` are the namespace Kubecost is installed into and the name of the service account attributed to the Kubecost deployment

+You will also need to enable the [IAM Service Account Credentials API](https://cloud.google.com/iam/docs/reference/credentials/rest) in the gcloud project.

 ### Connect using a service account key
 Create a service account key:
 ```sh